Sollausstien til Fløgo

 You cycle three times over the brand new alpine trail that is being built down to the city centre.
 It destroys some of the idyll but does not cause any problems.
 The 4th time you hit the track you are on the far right.
 Here there are felled trees over the path, but roll 10 meters around them and you will see the path again.
 100 meters down, there is an orange arrow to the 100 meter trolley path that leads you to the ultimate happiness!

-This is the perfect last ride on a day out, and straight after the bike at the Hemsedal cafe, or take it as a training session with an adrenaline finish!
+This is the perfect last ride on a day out, and straight to the afterbike at Hemsedal cafe, or take it as a training session with an adrenaline finish!

 PS add the trip up another 150 meters towards Totten 2 Heisen for an extra long flow path, that path can be seen well from Holvinheisen.
 As here in the film, the GPS track starts at 1.37 in the film: https://vimeo.com/74970358